-MPCS will use the MPCS Common Core Report Card to report scholar progress each trimester.
+MPCS will use the MPCS Common Core Scholarly Pursuits Report Card to report scholar progress each quarter.
 There are 3 trimesters in a school year.
-The first and second report cards will be delivered via Scholar-led conferences and the third and last report cards will be mailed home or sent via ParentSquare.
+The first and second report cards will be delivered via Scholar-led conferences and the third and last report cards will be mailed home.